Nubian mummies (including this one) are often naturally preserved.

 A tiny, wormlike parasite that plagues people worldwide also infected ancient Africans, new analyses of mummies reveal for the first time.

 The resulting disease, called schistosomiasis, is not generally lethal.
-But it can cause anemia, damage internal organs, impair growth and cognitive development in children, and lead to a general chronic weakening of its human hosts.
-(See a human-body interactive.)
+But it can cause anemia, damage internal organs, impair growth and cognitive development in children, and lead to a general chronic weakening of its human hosts. (

 Today schistosomiasis affects an estimated 200 million people worldwide and thrives in regions that use irrigation channels for farming.